Rebase and resolve merge conflicts

 Restore your backed up branch

-1. Make sure you’re in the correct branch:
+1. Ensure you’re on the correct branch:

 git checkout my-branch

-2. Reset your branch against the backup:
+2. Reset your branch to the backup:

 git reset --hard my-branch-backup